Spark Pay Review

 Pre-Auth Capability: Something I haven’t seen very often in a mobile processor is the ability to pre-authorize a card.
 Basically, it means that a merchant can put a hold on funds before the purchase is completed.
 Pre-auths aren’t very common in retail, but you’ll see them a lot in the hospitality industry — everything from hotels and bed and breakfasts to restaurants.
 It’s also common in the service industry.
 Think of a time you were charged for a no-show appointment.
-PayPal offers this feature (which it calls auth-capture); Square doesn’t, nor does Flint Mobile.
+PayPal offers this feature (which it calls auth-capture); Square doesn’t.

 It’s worth noting a handful of features in the mobile app are only available when you’re using an iPad.
 This isn’t all that uncommon — Square is the same way.
 With Spark Pay on an iPad you can create and redeem offers — something you can still do by logging into your Spark Pay account on a laptop or desktop computer, just not on a phone.
 You can also view reports directly on the iPad, and organize pre-set items for easy display on the iPad’s screen.
 None of those features are really deal-breakers if you’re running off a smartphone, so I wouldn’t worry too much about this.
 These features are designed for a more traditional register setup.

 What is disappointing is the lack of integration between Capital One’s mobile processor and its online storefront.
 They’re both named Spark Pay (and both acquired from other companies), but despite the shared name, you can’t sell in person and also run an online store from the same dashboard.
-The website promises that integration between the two was “coming soon,” but with the updated website, that message is gone.
+The website used to promise that integration between the two was “coming soon,” but with the updated website, that message is gone.
 It makes me wonder if that plan has fallen through, for sure.

 Considering that Square offers an online marketplace (and very limited integrations for web stores), and PayPal integrates so easily with so many shopping carts, it’s a bit disappointing that Capital One hasn’t delivered the same kind of experience, despite having considerable resources and plenty of examples to follow.

-Something else I’d like to see supported is invoicing, something all of our other top-rated mobile processors offer (Flint, PayPal Here, Square).
+Something else I’d like to see supported is invoicing.
 It’s not a feature every merchant needs, but for those that do, it’s incredibly useful to have it all centralized.

 Now, if you just want mobile processing or even a register setup, Capital One does give you an option for everything you need with pre-assembled kits that start at $499.
 Note: That doesn’t include the tablet, just a receipt printer and cash drawer.
 A kit with an iPad Air 2 will run you $1,099.